NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

   being tested
 * Failure messages should identify what failed and what value was expected

-After adding the test file, update ``unit_tests/CMakeLists.txt`` so CMake builds and runs the test:
+After adding the test file, update ``unit_tests/CMakeLists.txt`` so the test is included in the CMake build:

 .. code-block:: cmake